sromku/android-storage/README.md

 storage.createFile("MyDirName", "fileName", "some content of the file");
 ```

-The `content` of the file can be on of the next types:
+The `content` of the file can be one of the next types:
 - `String`
 - `byte[]`
 - `Bitmap`